| Title: | Statistical Entropy Analysis of Network Data |

 dataframe with rows as observations and columns as variables.
 Variables must all be observed or transformed categorical with finite range spaces. |

-Trivariate entropies can be used to check for functional relationships and
+Trivariate entropies can be used to check for functional relationships and stochastic independence between triples of variables.

-The trivariate entropy H(X,Y,Z) of three discrete random variables X, Y and Z
+The trivariate entropy H(X,Y,Z) of three discrete random variables X, Y, and Z is bounded according to

 The increment between the trivariate entropy and its lower bound is equal to the expected conditional entropy.

-Dataframe with the first three columns representing possible triples of variables (V1,V2,V3
+Dataframe with the first three columns representing possible triples

 Termeh Shafie